prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>EphemeralVolumeSource to be used by the Prometheus StatefulSets.
+<p>EphemeralVolumeSource to be used by the StatefulSet.
 This is a beta field in k8s 1.21, for lower versions, starting with k8s 1.19, it requires enabling the GenericEphemeralVolume feature gate.
 More info: <a href="https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#generic-ephemeral-volumes">https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#generic-ephemeral-volumes</a></p>
 </td>